Palantir Technologies Inc. (NYSE:PLTR) Shares Sold by Destination Wealth Management

-Destination Wealth Management cut its stake in Palantir Technologies Inc. (NYSE:PLTR – Get Rating) by 5.0% in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+Destination Wealth Management reduced its stake in Palantir Technologies Inc. (NYSE:PLTR – Get Rating) by 5.0% during the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 317,801 shares of the company’s stock after selling 16,575 shares during the period.
 Destination Wealth Management’s holdings in Palantir Technologies were worth $2,040,000 as of its most recent SEC filing.

-Several other hedge funds also recently made changes to their positions in the company.
-AlphaCrest Capital Management LLC acquired a new stake in shares of Palantir Technologies in the 1st quarter valued at about $206,000.
-D.A.
-Davidson & CO. boosted its holdings in shares of Palantir Technologies by 18.6% in the first quarter.
-D.A.
-Davidson & CO. now owns 14,579 shares of the company’s stock valued at $200,000 after acquiring an additional 2,286 shares during the period.
-MetLife Investment Management LLC purchased a new position in shares of Palantir Technologies during the first quarter worth approximately $1,475,000.
-Cibc World Market Inc. grew its position in shares of Palantir Technologies by 38.3% during the first quarter.
-Cibc World Market Inc. now owns 226,834 shares of the company’s stock worth $3,114,000 after acquiring an additional 62,814 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP raised its position in Palantir Technologies by 71.9% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,153,018 shares of the company’s stock valued at $15,832,000 after purchasing an additional 482,171 shares during the last quarter.
-Hedge funds and other institutional investors own 31.90% of the company’s stock.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Exos TFP Holdings LLC acquired a new stake in shares of Palantir Technologies in the third quarter valued at approximately $35,000.
+Romano Brothers AND Company purchased a new position in Palantir Technologies during the 4th quarter worth $39,000.
+Guardian Wealth Advisors LLC acquired a new position in Palantir Technologies in the third quarter valued at $47,000.
+Allworth Financial LP raised its holdings in shares of Palantir Technologies by 54.2% in the fourth quarter.
+Allworth Financial LP now owns 7,381 shares of the company’s stock valued at $47,000 after buying an additional 2,594 shares during the last quarter.
+Finally, Kistler Tiffany Companies LLC acquired a new stake in shares of Palantir Technologies during the fourth quarter worth about $48,000.
+Institutional investors and hedge funds own 31.90% of the company’s stock.

 Insiders Place Their Bets